Volkswagen Polo review

 This is a supermini, so you’d expect running costs to be reasonable.

-And you’d be right, with average economy from the 1.0-litre petrol engine topping out at 53mpg or so with the manual gearbox.
+And you’d be right, with average economy from the 1.0-litre petrol engine topping out at around 54mpg.
+We managed to get around 45mpg in mixed driving, which we were very happy with.

-It makes them a good choice for first drivers who might not be able to afford regular top ups.
+It makes them a good choice for first-time drivers who might not be able to afford regular top-ups.

 The verdict